kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ## Data

-The data is expressed by instantiating specific types of entities, relations, concrete resources they are associated with, and assigning roles the instances play in particular relations.
-The unique identifiers for all instances are defined internally within the Grakn system.
+The data is expressed by instantiating specific types of entities, relations, and concrete resources they are associated with, and assigning roles to the instances played for particular relations.
 There are three types of data instances:

 * **Entities**: instances of entity types, for example, `insert $x isa woman` creates an instance of the entity type `woman`,

 * **Relations**: instances of relation types, for example, `insert (wife:$x, husband:$y) isa marriage` creates an instance of the relation type `marriage` between some instances `$x`, playing the role of `wife`, and `$y`, playing the role of `husband`.

 * **Resources**: instances of resource types being associated with particular instances, for example, `insert $x has-name "Elisabeth Niesz"` creates an instance of the resource type `name` with value "Elizabeth Niesz" associated with some instance `$x`.
+The unique identifiers for all instances are defined internally within the Grakn system.

 Note, that unlike in the case of entity, relation and resource types, there are no instances of role types in the data layer.

 ### Validation

-To ensure data is correctly structured (i.e., consistent) with respect to the ontology, all data instances are validated against the ontology constraints.
+To ensure data is correctly structured (i.e. consistent) with respect to the ontology, all data instances are validated against the ontology constraints.
 All the explicitly represented ontology constraints, together with the inherited ones, form complete schema templates for particular concept types, which guide the validation and, consequently, the data entry process.
 For example, the ontology in Figure 2, establishes the following schema templates for the concept types `woman` and `marriage`:

-**`woman`**:
+#### `woman`

 * `has-resource name`
 * `plays-role wife`
 * `plays-role partner1`
 * `plays-role partner2`

-**`marriage`**:
+#### `marriage`

 * `has-resource since`
 * `has-role wife`
 * `has-role husband`

  A data instance `$x` of a concept type `C` is valid, whenever the following conditions are satisfied:

  * `$x` instantiates only `C` (and indirectly all supertypes of `C`),
  * all types of resources associated with `$x` belong to the schema template of `C`,
  * for every role type `R` that `$x` plays in any relation instance in the data, there is a constraint `plays-role R` in the schema template of `C`,